Pool Ionizer: Problems, Pros, and Cons

 ● It provides long-lasting antibacterial properties for pool water.

-● This leads to a reduction of pool chemical usage, which not only saves money but is also healthy.
+● This leads to reduced pool chemical usage, which saves money and is also healthy.

 ● It prevents issues caused by chemicals such as irritation to the eyes or itchy skin.